 In respect of the issues above, clarification has been sought in respect of how these matters are proposed to be addressed.
 The scheme design is focussed on inclusivity and creating public spaces that are inviting and safe to use/occupy at all times of the day, with the overall objective of encouraging people into the development.
 To this end, the central courtyard is comprised of two main open spaces with visual connections throughout the site, which offer flexibility for events/performance, whilst ancillary spaces and connecting routes are designed to maximise visual surveillance.
 A scheme of artificial lighting is proposed to create spaces that feel safe and welcoming - JHP Plans identify the locations of proposed light fittings.
 There will also be a site wide CCTV strategy in place to maximise surveillance throughout the development.
 The riverside area is intended to be a space for public access to active ground/ lower ground floor spaces, and as such needs to remain open for commercial reasons as well as making the scheme feel like a new part of Stockport.
 A fully integrated external lighting scheme is proposed, which will include suitable artificial lighting provision to the riverfront area, together with associated primary access routes, to permit safe access as a minimum.
-These plans can be seen on JHP drawings and lux calculations.
-This will be supplemented with feature lighting to celebrate key architectural elements and guide visitors around the scheme.
+Details would be subject of a planning condition if planning permission is granted.

-Concern is expressed that the external escape stairs must be secured to prevent unauthorised access
+• Concern is expressed that the external escape stairs must be secured to prevent unauthorised access

 The proposed external escape stairs to the East Mill Building and West New Building will incorporate a gated/barrier system, to restrict unauthorised access from the public areas.
 Both will be on an alarm system, linked back to the 24hr management suite on site.
 In addition, external escape doors, including those leading to the stair landings at each level, will be alarmed and linked back to the management suite.
 The landscape design is also intended to include discrete pathways to the stairs, whilst lighting to this location will draw attention to anyone using the stair without authorised access.
-As noted a scheme of CCTV will also be covering the landscape and be directed to the 24hr management suite on site, where activity can be recorded/monitored.
+As noted, a scheme of CCTV will also be covering the landscape and be directed to the 24hr management suite on site, where activity can be recorded/monitored.
 All external doors serving the stairs, including those to the external stair landings will be PAS 24 security rated.
 The proposed shared core stair between the East and West Mill Buildings will only be accessible to residents via an integrated access control system.
 Access to the stair will be via the main lobby.
 It is proposed that the lower flights of the existing external stairs to the West and East Mill Buildings will be removed to eliminate unauthorised access to the stairs (landings to be utilised as balconies) from the ground floor on the East Mill and from West Shed roof on the West Mill.